bachew/darknodes/README.md

 # Inkbot

+**This repository is no longer maintained**

 Inkbot is a wrapper around [darknode-cli](https://github.com/republicprotocol/darknode-cli) to make it easier to backup and restore darknodes configuration and credentials.

-**Inkbot is experimental, use at your own risk!**

 ## Setup